jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 7) Evaluate if that actionable test can be assessed with statistical methods and if you have access or can collect the necessary data.
 Rework as necessary, possibly returning to a different question from step 5.
 Think about possible biases or confounders.
 8) Evaluate if the interpretation of the test would provide the insights that you are interested in.

 For example, say we were interested in identify new diagnostic biomarkers for colerectal cancer.
-Note that this is only an illustrative example.
+***Note:** this is only an illustrative example.*

 #### STEP 1